 5 - Add more form pages to the registration journey

 You can, if needed, create additional forms that can be displayed to the registrants after filling out the main registration page form.
 You can add the fields you like to these additional forms, the same as you did with the main form.

 For attendees going through the public registration process, the additional forms will by default be seen by all registrants as they go through the registration process, however you can also make them conditional.
-This means that, based on the information provided by registrants when they fill in the main form in the landing page, you can decide whether to display or not a conditional form to your attendee.
+This means that, based on the information provided by registrants when they fill in the main form or any subsequent forms, you can decide whether to display or not a conditional form to your attendee.